-Most people in America eat too many trans fats and other bad fats, while they are missing the essential Omega-3 fatty acids.
+Most people in America eat too many unhealthful fats, while they are missing the healthful Omega-3 fatty acids found in fatty fish.
 Flip this by avoiding processed foods and fast foods and by eating fish two times a week.
-You can also eat nuts like almonds and walnuts or flaxseeds throughout the week to make sure you are getting other Omega-3s.
+You can also eat nuts like almonds and walnuts or flaxseeds throughout the week to make sure you are getting the essential Omega-3s, ALA.
 Consider supplementing if you are not getting enough Omega-3s or if you are not always eating as well as you should.

 Stress is an everyday affair for most of us, and learning to manage stress is an essential component of heart (and general) health.[ii]
 There are many ways to reduce stress including exercise, meditation, getting away from computers and cell phones, and just simply laughing more.

 Maintaining a healthy weight is one of your best tools for keeping your heart healthy.
 If you are overweight, losing even 10 pounds can improve many parameters of heart health.
 Studies show your waist size is strongly associated with heart health.[iii]
 Find a weight loss program that suits you, is easy to follow, and has good support.
 It should help you to maintain lean body mass and be something you can follow for a long time.